-- Info files are always created in the build directory, and not in the source directory. - texinfo.tex is not required if a Texinfo source file is specified.
-The assumption is that the file will be supplied, but in a place that Automake cannot find.
-This assumption is an artifact of how Cygnus packages are typically bundled. - 'make dist' is not supported, and the rules for it are not generated.
-Cygnus-style trees use their own distribution mechanism. - Certain tools will be searched for in the build tree as well as in the user's PATH.
-These tools are runtest, expect, makeinfo and texi2dvi. - --foreign is implied.
+- The foreign strictness is implied. - The options no-installinfo, no-dependencies and no-dist are implied (see Chapter 17 [Options], page 107). - The macro AM_MAINTAINER_MODE is required. - Info files are always created in the build directory, and not in the source directory.
+Packages that don't use the cygnus option can emulate this effect by using the no-installinfo option and listing the generated info files in the CLEANFILES variable. - texinfo.tex is not required if a Texinfo source file is specified.
+The assumption is that the file will be supplied, but in a place that Automake cannot find it is an artifact of how Cygnus packages are typically bundled.
+This effect can be emulated in packages not using the cygnus option with a proper definition of the TEXINFO_TEX variable (see Section 11.1 [Texinfo], page 92). - Certain tools will be searched for in the build tree as well as in the user's PATH.
+These tools are runtest, expect, makeinfo and texi2dvi. - The check target doesn't depend on all.